codiechanel/my-knowledge-base/monorepos.md

 But don'tmake the mistake that if a company adopts a monorepo approach, it will have only one repo for the whole company.

 Monorepos are meant for related modules, which share common versioning.
 A good example is Babel, which have loads of components, mostly plugins.
 It has a Babel-core, Babel-preset-env, Babel-react-plugin, etc. Before Babel switched to a monorepo,  these 3 components have different version numbers.
 Now that they use the same versioning, users of these plugins would now know if they are using the latest version of Babel or not.

-So if a module is not related at all, it should not be added to the monorepos.
-So in practice,
+There are two types of monorepos.
+The Monstrous Monorepos and the project monorepos.
+The Monstrous Monorepos is the single repository of a company, which includes both related and unrelated components.
+Project monorepos only contain related components.